GENL 097 — New Student Seminar (Area 1.1) (1 credit)

 GENL 149 — Community Internships in Latin America (HECUA) (16 credits)

 Based in Quito, Ecuador.
 Hands-on internship means deep involvement in a community-based organization and study of the community development process.
 A home-stay also develops Spanish and real-world skills.
 Topics include globalization, the environment, oil politics, and key local and international issues.
 Offered Every Fall and Spring Semester.

 GENL 157 — Development and Community in Bangladesh (HECUA) (Area 3.6) (4 credits)

-This HECUA program focuses on the intentions of development agencies and the aspirations of local Bangladeshis.
+Compare the intentions of development agencies with the aspirations of local Bangladeshis.
 Students explore the policies, practices, and ideologies of socioeconomic development in rural and urban Bangladesh.
-Offered Every Interim.
+Offered Most Interims.

 GENL 158 — Social and Political Transformation in Ecuador (HECUA) (4 credits)

-Conducted in English, this program explores socioeconomic issues in Ecuador as manifested in the country’s growing inequality and the proliferation of new social movements.
-Topics: indigenous rights, gender equality, the protection and management of natural resources, Ecuador’s new constitution, and comparison of Ecuadorian experience with other parts of Latin America.
-Field work and NGO site visits in the capital city of Quito and in rural communities.
-Spanish is helpful but not necessary: host families have at least one English speaker, and translators will be provided in the field.
+Conducted in English.
+Socioeconomic issues in Ecuador, especially the country’s growing inequality and the new social movements to address this crisis.
+Topics: indigenous rights, gender equality, the protection and management of natural resources, Ecuador’s new constitution, comparison with other parts of Latin America.
+Fieldwork and NGO site visits in capital city of Quito and rural communities.
+Spanish helpful but not necessary: homestay host families contain at least one English speaker, and translators provided in the field.
 Offered Every Interim.

 GENL 159 — Civil Rights Movement: History and Consequences (HECUA) (4 credits)